Mews Glossary for Open API users

 The part of the [Mews Open API](#OpenAPI-MewsOpenAPI) that supports this two-way functionality is called the [Channel Manager API](#ChannelManagerAPI).
 Typically, this is connected via an [Integration](#Integration) to a Channel Manager, however the same API may also be used to connect other sales channels.
 From the API's point of view, they all have the same functionality, sending outgoing updates of ARI data ([Availability](#Availability), [Rates](#Rate) and [Inventory](#Inventory)) and receiving incoming [Reservations](#Reservation).

-Channel Manager API
+## Channel Manager API <a href="#channelmanagerapi" id="channelmanagerapi"></a>

 The **Mews Channel Manager API** is one of the main APIs within the [Mews Open API](#OpenAPI-MewsOpenAPI).
 It is used by Channel Managers and other distribution channels to fetch availability, rates and inventory, and make reservations.

-Channel Manager ID
+## Channel Manager ID <a href="#channelmanagerid" id="channelmanagerid"></a>

 This is another name for the [Connection Token](#ConnectionToken) used in the Channel Manager API, because each [Connection Token](#ConnectionToken) identifies a unique [Channel Manager](#ChannelManager) [Connection](#Connection) (or any other client application connection).

-Channel Manager Segment
+## Channel Manager Segment <a href="#channelmanagersegment" id="channelmanagersegment"></a>

 See [Business Segment](#BusinessSegment).

-Charge Rule
+## Charge Rule <a href="#chargerule" id="chargerule"></a>

 Charge Rule is the particular method of calculation that the system uses for deriving a [Product](#Product) charge or price, e.g. 'per person per night' implies that the charge is the individual nightly rate multiplied by the number of people and the the number of nights.